 TYSS has a number of responsibilities when working with children.
 These include:

 Youth justice – supporting children to prevent offending or entry into the criminal justice system.
 This includes working with families, the victims of the crime and with partners to safeguard, manage risk and support restorative outcomes.

 Community Deal – working with targeted young people who may feel isolated, and facilitating youth voice groups, such as Youth Cabinet, Global Friends, Wigan’s group for young LGBTQI+ people, and girls’ groups.

 Anti-Social Behaviour (ASB) – adopting a youth work approach to ASB in the borough to support communities and offer education and activities to children.

 This service comprises three teams: recruitment and assessment; friends and family assessment and support team (FFAST) and fostering supervisor and support team.

-The recruitment and assessment team is responsible for the promotion and awareness raising, and recruitment and assessment of prospective foster carers, supported lodging hosts and the training programme available for foster carers.
+The recruitment and assessment team is responsible for promotion and awareness raising, and the recruitment and assessment of prospective foster carers, supported lodging hosts.
+The training programme is available for foster carers.